theos/theos.dev/docs/Variables.md

     - Requires `Make` >= 4.0

 - THEOS_IGNORE_PARALLEL_BUILDING_NOTICE (str)
-  - Toggles the notice to update Make so parallel builds can be used (default: "")
+  - Toggles the notice to update Make so parallel builds can be used (default: blank)

 - THEOS_IS_TROUBLESHOOTING (bool)
   - Equivalent to passing `troubleshoot` to your make invocation (default: 0)